 Other plates would only gray and wouldn't peel severely, if at all.
 Reportedly, plates on vehicles stored outside seem to have the tendency to abruptly gray and peel, while plates on vehicles stored in garages tend to just gray, though the accuracy of such information isn't known.

 Since the earliest of these plates are 7 years old at the moment, it's too early to tell for sure if these plates will gray and peel like 3M plates did.
-However, unfortunately, beginning in April 2023 I've began to see an increasing number of Avery plates issued around 2016-2017 begin to gray, and in November 2023 I got two significantly grayed Avery plates issued around 2016.
+Unfortunately, beginning in April 2023 I've began to see an increasing number of Avery plates issued around 2016-2017 begin to gray, and in November 2023 I got two significantly grayed Avery plates issued around 2016.
 The two plates were aging like a hybrid between 3M and older Avery plates; both are very gray, and both are starting to peel around the serial like older Avery plates.
 Additionally, they were peeling around the edge of the plate like 3M plates at the beginning of their peeling.

 In late 2023, Wisconsin started issuing plates with a new type of sheeting, called "prismatic" sheeting, supplied by 3M.
 This new sheeting has a different texture than other sheeting, and it's supposed to be brighter than the older sheeting used by 3M and Avery over the last 60 years or so.

 In light of the widespread issues with sheeting peeling off of plates, Wisconsin started a 10 year rolling replate in 2023, beginning with replacing the Avery plates from the early 2000s that were still on the roads.
+Last I heard, plates issued around 2004 were being replaced in this rolling replate.

 When it comes to figuring out why these plates are peeling, that unfortunately isn't very well known.
 However, there are several theories as to why plates are suddenly peeling in a fashion that has never been seen before.

 According to Kristina Boardman, the Wisconsin DMV administrator, she believes the issue with these plates is a combination of age and exposure to the elements.
+The manufacturing process itself hasn't changed according to her.

 Aside from the theory from Kristina, there's really not any other "official" theories on this issue.
 However, several license plate collectors and other people have their own theories.